 Mental health continuum of care

-Primary Health Tasmania’s Mental Health Continuum of Care Project aims to improve Tasmanians’ experience of and outcomes from the mental health services we commission.
+Primary Health Tasmania is progressing the Mental Health Continuum of Care Project to improve Tasmanians’ experience of and outcomes from the mental health services we commission.

 Other Primary Health Networks have successfully transitioned to continuum of care models, achieving improvements in streamlined care.